YonghaoXu/SEANet/README.md

 ## Paper
 Self-Ensembling Attention Networks: Addressing Domain Shift for Semantic Segmentation

-Please cite our papers if you find it useful for your research.
+Please cite our paper if you find it useful for your research.

 ```
 @inproceedings{SEAN,